Updated November 11, 2023

-The main aim of the management of every organization is to maximize profits by effectively getting the products of the shelf; let’s define and explain this better.
+The main aim of the management of every organization is to maximize profits by effectively getting the products off the shelf; let’s define and explain this better.

-Do not forget the ultimate goal of the company is to maximize profit being in competition and sustaining the competitive market.
-However to maximize profits along with retaining your consumer you have to make sure you choose the right pricing strategy.
+Do not forget the company’s ultimate goal is to maximize profit by being in competition and sustaining the competitive market.
+However, to maximize profits and retain your consumer, you must make sure you choose the right pricing strategy.
 The correct strategy will help you attain your objectives as an organization.